Definition of Secret Reserve

-The following are the important objectives and advantages of secret reserve:
+The following are the important objectives and advantages of the secret reserve:

 - To help in extending the financial position of the business.

-- To give a sense of financial stability to the shareholders and creditors by equalizing the rate of dividend.
+- To give a sense of financial stability to the shareholders and creditors by equalizing the rate of dividends.

 - To help in eliminating the healthy competition by showing true profit to the computers.